Get the Custodial Assessment Guide to Help Streamline Your Search.

-Finding a new custodial service provider can be tricky.
-How can you be sure that they’re offering everything your RIA needs?
+How can you be sure that the RIA custodian is offering everything your RIA needs?
 How can you be confident that their technology, service, and resources will support your growing firm?

 It comes down to knowing what qualities to evaluate, and what questions to ask.

-When evaluating your next custodial services provider, there are a few key points to focus on before starting a relationship:
+When evaluating prospective RIA custodians, there are a few key points to focus on before starting a relationship:

 - Team – does the provider’s team focus 100% on serving RIAs like you, or do they split their time serving different types of advisory firms?
-Does your prospective custodial provider have a retail channel – will the provider’s team be competing with your RIA to attract clients?
+Does your prospective custodial provider pursue investors via a retail channel (a potential conflict of interest if the provider’s team competes with your RIA to attract clients)?

-- Questions – when you have a question, will you know who to contact for an answer?
+- Questions – when you have a question, will you know which department and support team member to contact for an answer?
 Further, will you get an answer in a timely manner that fully addresses your concerns?

 - Technology – was the provider’s technology designed with the RIA model front-and-center?
-Or was it designed to broadly meet the needs of every type of advisor?
+Does the technology continue to expand to address advisor feedback and evolving needs?

 - Flexibility – does the provider have flexibility in their approach to pricing?
 Or will you be met with a cookie-cutter pricing rate sheet that may not fit the needs of your business?